signalvine/scala-style-guide/README.md

 However, there are a few cases where `return` is preferred.

-- Use `return` as a guard to simplify control flow without adding a level of indentation
+#### :warning: Use `return` as a guard to simplify control flow without adding a level of indentation
   ```scala
   def doSomething(obj: Any): Any = {
     if (obj eq null) {